dotnet/orleans/src/Documentation/grains/actor_identity.md

 That is certainly the case for .NET references.
 Furthermore, a virtual actor must have an identity regardless of whether it is active, so that we can activate it on demand.
 Therefore grains have a primary key.
-The primary key can be either a GUID (A Globally Unique Identifier), a long integer, or a string.
+The primary key can be a Globally Unique Identifier (GUID), a long integer, or a string.

 The primary key is scoped to the grain type.
 Therefore, the complete identity of a grain is formed from the actor type and its key.

 The caller of the grain decides a long, a GUID, or a string scheme should be used.
 In fact the underlying data is the same, so the schemes can be used interchangeably.
-When a long is used, a GUID is actually created, and padded with zeros.
+When a long is used, a GUID is actually created and padded with zeros.

-Situations that require a singleton grain instance, such as a dictionary or registry, benefit from using `0` (a valid GUID) as its key.
+Situations that require a singleton grain instance, such as a dictionary or registry, benefit from using `Guid.Empty` as its key.
 This is merely a convention, but by adhering, it becomes clear at the call site that it is what is going on, as we saw in the first tutorial:

 ## Using GUIDs